ioos/ioos_qc/docs/source/usage.rst

 - Configurations_: Standardized quality control definitions
 - Streams_: Flexible data source classes to support running qualith checks against various data formats
 - Stores_: Flexible data storage classes to support storing quality results in various data formats
-- QcConfigCreator_: Classes to generate configuration objects based on external climatology datasets
+- ConfigGeneration_: Classes to generate configuration objects based on external climatology datasets

 Configurations
 --------------

-Configuration objects represent a collection of quality control tests to run and the parameters for each one.There three main types of `Config` objects:
+Configuration objects represent a collection of quality control tests to run and the parameters for each one.
+There are three main types of `Config` objects:

 - StreamConfig_: This configures QC tests for a single stream of data like a ``list``, ``tuple``, ``numpy.ndarray``, ``dask.array``, ``pandas.Series``, ``netCDF4.Variable``, or ``xarray.DataArray``.
 This can be used standalone, or as a building block for the following more complex configs.
 - ContextConfig_: This defines a collection of ``StreamConfig`` objects.
 These can be applied to multiple variables provided in a ``pandas.DataFrame``, ``dask.DataFrame``, ``netCDF4.Dataset``, or ``xarray.Dataset``.
 Optionally, these configs can be constrained to specific time domains (``windows``) -- and/or spatial domains (``regions``).
 - Config_: A collection of ``ContextConfig`` objects, suitable for configuring a single input dataset to be broken up by region and time window before having QC checks applied.

-Each configuration type can be initialized with the following:
+Each configuration type can be initialized through Python objects or from files and can be represented in the following ways:

-- python ``dict`` or ``OrderedDict``
+- python - ``dict`` or ``OrderedDict``
 - JSON/YAML filepath (``str`` or ``Path`` object), ``str``, or ``StringIO``

 In addition, the ``ContextConfig`` and ``Config`` objects can be initialized with: